-I really love these organic patterns and this gorgeous fall palette.
+I really love these organic patterns and this beautiful, natural palette.

 This is a quilt I made that includes some bundle dyed fabric.
 It's neat to see such sharp lines of a quilt juxtaposed with the soft, imperfect patterning of these fabrics.